Cloudinary provides two methods for organizing and sharing your assets: folders and collections.

 To delete a collection:

-From the Collections view, click the options menu of the Collection and select Delete.
+From the Collections view, right-click the Collection and select Delete.

 To remove assets from a collection: